-These financial statements are presented in Russian Ruble.
+These financial statements are presented in Kazakhstani Tenge, which is the functional currency of the Company.

 (ii) Foreign currency transactions and translation

 Transactions in foreign currency are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from translation at the exchange rates prevailing at the reporting date of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of profit and loss and reported within foreign exchange gains/(losses), net, within results of operating activities except when deferred in other comprehensive income as qualifying cash flow hedges and qualifying net investment hedges.
 Gains/(losses), net, relating to translation or settlement of borrowings denominated in foreign currency are reported within finance expense.
 Non-monetary assets and liabilities denominated in foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.